harrisonlab/Metabarcoding_projects/README.md

 hmmpress 58s_start.hmm
 hmmpress lsu_start.hmm
 ```
 Ouptut files were copied to $METAGENOMICS/hmm.
-Hacked the HMM files to include a MAXL satement (required) and manually split out SSU,58S and LSU into seperate files (using fungal only)
+Hacked the HMM files to include a MAXL satement (required) and manually split out SSU,58S and LSU into seperate files (using fungal only) - NOTE looks like the sed statement should be changed, maybe add -i flag and edit files in place and get rid of the pipe to $f.temp (which isn't being used?).

 ##### Split fasta into chunks for SSU/58S/LSU removal
 ```shell